 But doesn’t the desserts look just as cute?
 Here you can get fluffy coral pink pancakes with banana and strawberry cream, mermaid toasts and ice cream burgers with cotton candy.
 It’s overly-sweet and picture perfect.
-The neon signs, all-pink walls, marble tables, flamingos and cactus plants – make Pink Planter Café to a true Instagrammer’s paradise.
+The neon signs, all-pink walls, marble tables, flamingos and cactus plants – make Pink Planter Café a true Instagrammer’s paradise.

 Red Oven So Sofitel